-(1) Research on Dominant Group Identity (e.g. Whites and males)
+(1) Research on Dominant Group Identity (e.g. Whites and men)

 (2) Research on Mental Representations of Stigmatized Groups (e.g. Non-Whites and women)

 (3) Research on Intersectional Identities (e.g. examining race and gender simultaneously)

 (4) Research on Public Safety and Criminal Justice (e.g. all of the above)

 Dr. Goff's work has been recognized by several institutions including the Mellon Foundation; the Russell Sage Foundation, where he was a resident scholar during the 2008-2009 academic year; and the William T. Grant Foundation which selected him for their scholars program from 2010-2015.

-His work on equity issues in policing has led to formation of the Consortium for Police Leadership in Equity.
-Along with Chief Tracie L. Keesee, he is the co-founder and Executive Director of Research.
+His work on equity issues in policing has led to formation of the Center for Policing Equity.
+Along with Chief Tracie L. Keesee, he is the co-founder and President.